*As an Amazon Associate we earn from qualifying purchases. The price to you remains the same.

 Bottom Line: Which Spot Cleaner Is Better?

 I know you’ve come this far still without a hint of who the real winner is.
-However, it is clear that Rug Doctor has the edge over its Bissell counterpart.
+However, Rug Doctor has the edge over its Bissell counterpart.

 A few deal breakers for me for Bissell Spotclean Pro would be the following: